balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 In addition to the familiar elements described above, this model also includes a key management server, or *KMS*, operated by a *KMS provider*.
 The KMS server exposes an API through which clients may securely establish and share cryptographic keying material used for the E2E encryption of content that is transited through the cloud provider's services.
 This API is secured in such a way as to ensure these keys are visible to none but the KMS server itself and the clients authorized to consume the content they protect.
 This highlights an important distinction between the KMS provider and the cloud provider: while the KMS provider is necessarily a *trusted party*, the cloud provider need not be.

 It is an explicit objective of this specification to promote an ecosystem of providers of KMS implementations and KMS services that are distinct and independent of the cloud providers over whose services users communicate.
-To that end, this specification seeks to standardize a KMS service protocol though which clients and KMS servers interoperate.
+To that end, this specification seeks to standardize a KMS protocol through which clients and KMS servers interoperate.
 This protocol provides for the establishment of a confidential and authenticated channel between each client and KMS server, and defines an API of request and response messages to be exchanged over this secure channel for the purpose of creating, retrieving, and exchanging keys.

-While the KMS service protocol constitutes a central focus of this specification, the means by which this protocol is transported is expressly out of scope.
+While the KMS protocol constitutes a central focus of this specification, the means by which this protocol is transported is expressly out of scope.
 This role may be readily addressed through either standards-based or proprietary protocols, and so we refer to this simply as the *KMS transport* for the remainder of this document.
 Over this transport, the communication paths between clients and KMS server are encrypted using keys established through an authenticated ephemeral key agreement.
 As such, the KMS transport provider need not be regarded as a trusted party, and in fact may be the cloud provider itself.

 An important non-goal of this specification is the standardization of any aspect of the cloud provider's services or the means by which clients utilize shared keys for the E2E encryption of data transiting those services.
 By avoiding the application of constraints on the communications services and protocols we enable the use of this specification in the context of existing service deployments, both standards-based and proprietary.
 It is similarly a non-goal of this specification to enable federation of secure communications between vendors of different cloud services, as that is the realm of standardized application protocols.
 The scope of this specification is intended to be narrowly focused on the task of separating E2E encryption key management from the communications services they secure, thereby facilitating the broadest possible adoption of secure communications though existing services.